Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 cream cheese and vanilla bended together in a bowl

-STEP FOUR: Add the granulated sugar and continue to mix for 1 minute.
+STEP FOUR: Add the granulated sugar and continue to mix for one minute.

 STEP FIVE: Add the egg and mix until combined.